Canonical and phenomenological formulations of spin hydrodynamics: Improved canonical framework

 Note that, unlike Eq.~\eqref{equ27pap1}, Eq.~\eqref{equ22pap2} is free of the potentially problematic terms due to the use of an improved energy-momentum tensor from~\eqref{equ3pap2}.
 If we impose the second law of thermodynamics, we can identify the dissipative currents as in Eqs.~(\ref{equ30pap1})-(\ref{equ34pap1}), but without the constraint~\eqref{newcondition}.
 Without the additional condition~\eqref{newcondition}, the improved version of the canonical framework is well defined and the dissipative currents can be uniquely expressed by the hydrodynamic variables, i.e. $T$, $u^{\mu}$ and $\omega^{\mu\nu}$.

 Some remarks on Eqs.~(\ref{equ30pap1})-(\ref{equ34pap1}) are in order here.
 Note that the expressions of $h^{\mu}$, $\pi^{\mu\nu}$, and $\Pi$ in terms of the transport coefficients, i.e. heat conductivity $(\kappa)$, shear viscosity ($\eta$), and bulk viscosity ($\zeta$), are expected from relativistic Navier-Stokes hydrodynamics.
 The new coefficients $\lambda$ and $\gamma$ appear in the dissipative formulation of hydrodynamic with spin and were also found earlier~\cite{Hattori:2019lfp,Fukushima:2020ucl}.
 It should be emphasized that the transport coefficients $\kappa$, $\eta$, $\zeta$, $\lambda$ and $\gamma$ enter directly into the expression of the energy-momentum tensor and are expected to play an important role in the equilibration of the system and in the fluctuation-dissipation relations.
-Since the choice of the canonical energy-momentum tensor~\eqref{equ3pap2} together with the totally antisymmetric spin tensor~\eqref{equ4pap1} leads to a well-defined theory of first-order dissipative spin hydrodynamics, we will refer to the set of tensors~\eqref{equ4pap1} and \eqref{equ3pap2} as canonical currents in the remainder of the manuscript.